artefactual/atom-docs/user-manual/import-export/csv-import.rst

 same ``--source-name`` value.
 An example is provided :ref:`above <csv-legacy-id-mapping>` in the section on legacy ID mapping.

+The ``--event-types`` option is deprecated, and no longer supported in AtoM.

 :ref:`Back to top <csv-import>`